- May 21, 2018

 - Categories: Defective Products

 Every year, auto manufacturers issue hundreds of safety-related recalls for their vehicles.
 According to a current Carfax.com estimate, there are at least 57 million recalled vehicles being driven in the United States in 2018.
 Carfax reports these findings annually, noting that the states of CA, TX, FL, PA and NY have the most open vehicle recalls.
+For those affected, reaching out to a car accident law firm could be beneficial, especially in cases where injuries are involved.
 It was speculated that these states could be most affected because many of them are southern states that were most affected by the Takata airbag recall, one of the biggest auto safety recalls ever.

 Things have only marginally improved from last year.
 In 2017, Carfax reported, there were more than 60 million active vehicles with open safety recalls on American roads, which was a 34% hike from the statistics from 2016.